rubyguides

 Watch the order of requires.
 Some extensions depend on others.
 For example, active_support/core_ext/time requires active_support/core_ext/object/try.
 If you try to load them out of order, you may get NoMethodError.
 The safe pattern is to load active_support/core_ext for the full suite, or read the dependency tree in the source before cherry-picking.

 Be cautious with require "active_support/all" in production.
 It loads everything — including ActiveSupport::Dependencies autoloading machinery, internationalisation, and ERB::Util.
 In a non-Rails context, those add overhead for no benefit.
+Using ActiveSupport outside of Rails is at its best when you stay selective: pull in only the helpers your code actually calls, and you get all the readability benefits with none of the framework weight.

 See Also